Life after Rehab: Finding An Executive Sober Living Home Tailored To Fit Specific Recovery Needs

 Research studies have proven that addiction to alcohol is quite the same as addiction to heroin, in regards to obsessions to use (cravings), negative self-talk, guilt, shame, and self-esteem.
 The reality is that it is still hard to relate to those whose addiction might have led to more devastation or dishonor.

-Choosing to live in a residence which caters to an executive lifestyle will ease your transition into your role in the community.
+Choosing to live in a residence that caters to an executive lifestyle will ease your transition into your role in the community.
 The connections you make in early recovery can become long-term friendships based on support and care.

-Think: fraternity (minus the booze), brotherhood, and amiable neighbor.
+Think fraternity (minus the booze), brotherhood, and amiable neighbor.